 - The redistribution of home care workers to residential care will undoubtedly have implications for community care, which has received little focus during the COVID-19 emergency.

 - The shift in resources to the nursing home sector will likely place additional demands on family carers, who already provide the bulk of care to older people and people with dementia.

 - Issues raised by the COVID-19 pandemic underline the need for a thorough examination of the balance between home care and residential care for older people in need of care in Ireland after the current crisis.

-Report by Sharona Tsadok-Rosenbluth, Gideon Leibner, Boaz Hovav, Gal Horowitz and Shuli Brammli-Greenberg, last updated on the 4th May 2020
+Full country report by Sharona Tsadok-Rosenbluth, Gideon Leibner, Boaz Hovav, Gal Horowitz and Shuli Brammli-Greenberg, last updated on the 4th May 2020

 - In Israel, as in most of the Western world, Long-Term Care is organized in a fragmented manner, with several government bodies responsible for LTC Facilities (LTCFs); this is likely to be one of the reasons for the slow response to COVID-19 in the LTFCs.